weyoss/redis-smq/README.md

 Considerations:

-- RedisSMQ is targeted to be used in production environments.
-Therefore, only active LTS and maintenance LTS Node.js releases (v12, v14, and v16) are supported.
-The latest stable Node.js version is recommended.
+- RedisSMQ is tested under active LTS and maintenance LTS Node.js releases (v14 and v16) are supported.
+Minimal Node.js version is >= 14.
 - Minimal Redis server version is 2.6.12.
 The latest stable Redis version is recommended.

 ## Configuration